RhysWheater/wargame/Rules.md

 1. Pushbacks must move directly away 1 base width.
 1. If a unit is pushed back into another friendly unit, and it is not a skirmisher, the other unit is also pushed back the same distance.
-1. If a unit is pushed back into an enemy unit, or into impassable or rough terrain, or off the table, it is **destroyed**.
+1. If a unit is pushed back into an enemy unit, or into impassable, obstacle or rough terrain, or off the table, it is **destroyed**.

 ### Resolve Modifiers

 1. **Cohesion State:**
-   - Fresh: no modifier
+   1. Fresh: no modifier
-   - Shaken: −1 Resolve
+   1. Shaken: −1 Resolve
-   - Disrupted: −2 Resolve
+   1. Disrupted: −2 Resolve
 1. **Support:** +1 Resolve per supporting friendly unit (side or rear)
 1. **Flank Attack:** +1 Resolve for attacker
 1. **Rear Attack:** +2 Resolve for attacker